SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

-\textbf{1) $d$ is a power of 2.} For the case where the number of teams ($d$) is a power of 2, we propose the recursive-based Spar-All-Gather (R-SAG).
-R-SAG bases on recursive doubling~\cite{DBLP:journals/ijhpca/ThakurRG05}, as shown in Figure~\ref{fig:reduceallgather}(a), and combines top-$k$ selection after each transmission step.
+\textbf{1) $\bm{d}$ is a power of 2.} For the case where the number of teams (i.e., $d$) is a power of 2, we propose the recursive-based Spar-All-Gather (R-SAG).
+R-SAG is based on recursive doubling~\cite{DBLP:journals/ijhpca/ThakurRG05}, as shown in Figure~\ref{fig:reduceallgather}(a), and combines top-$k$ selection after each transmission step.
 Specifically, the R-SAG's communication occurs between teams and teams, with the $t$-th transmission step when the team $X$ and a team $Y$ at a distance of $2^t$ exchange all data.
 For a worker in $X$, it communicates with the worker at the same position in $Y$.
 They exchange the only block of sparse gradients they hold.
 Unlike SRS, the sent block is still held after transmission.
 Then, each worker adds the received gradients to the held gradients.
-Due to index inconsistency, the summed sparse gradients are also subject to GA problems.
-Thus, we sparse the gradients by selecting the top-$L(k,d,p)$ values.
-In recursive doubling communication, the source and target in one transmission are the same for any worker.
-Thus, both sides of the transmission hold the same sparse gradients after summation and discard the same gradients after selection.
-Therefore, we collect half value of the discarded gradients as residuals on each side of the transmission.
-After communicating $\log_2(d)$ times, all teams will be synchronized.
-Since the size of the message in each transmission is $2L(k,d,p)$ (indexes and values), the cost of R-SAG step is
+Due to index inconsistency, the summed sparse gradients are also subject to SGA problems.
+Thus, we sparsify the gradients by selecting the top-$L(k,d,p)$ values.